From facing rejections to being laid off to Country Counsel & Company Secretary at Boeing, India: Meet Dr. Akhil Prasad

 A daunting task for someone who had recently lost a job but moments like these make you determined.

-Eventually, I was also got Board Membership with the Indian subsidiaries of Fidelity.
+Eventually, I also got Board Membership with the Indian subsidiaries of Fidelity.

 International Executive LL.M & bigger opportunities

-In 2010, I registered for a Doctorate in Laws of Media Piracy [LLD (Media Piracy)] at Meerut University.
+In 2010, I registered for a Doctorate in Laws of Media Piracy at Meerut University.
 This was due to the fact that I had gained some excellent experience in content licensing at Disney and thought that I should do research on the subject and get a degree!

 A short while later I also thought that it was time for another international qualification.